Your sex life, your way

 Published 12/09/2024

 Many men view sex toys as direct competitors in the bedroom.
 How do I know?
-My husband used to be one of them.
+My partner had similar concerns at first.
 He thought that every time I reached for my vibrator during sex, it meant he was doing something wrong.

 But here’s what he probably didn’t know: Only around 18 percent of women can have an orgasm through penetration alone.
 More women, myself included, require clitoral stimulation to climax — something a vibrator’s especially good at.